broadeditz/aftermath-engine-vk/README.md

 ## TODO/bug list

 - [ ] Implement dynamic lighting and shadows.
+- [ ] Implement SVO (Sparse Voxel Octree) support for efficient voxel data management.
+- [ ] Add foveated rendering for performance optimization, focussing compute on the center of the screen.
 - [ ] Fix destructors of uniform buffer classes to prevent memory leaks.